 - ILPs are vitally important as they boost student engagement, improve academic outcomes, and prepare students for future success.

-- Creating an effective ILP is through collaborative assessment, clear goal-setting, strategic design, and a continuous review process.
+- Creating an effective ILP involves collaborative assessment, clear goal-setting, strategic design, and a continuous review process.

 - Streamline ILP management with ScaleOcean’s education software, which provides the tools to monitor and optimize student progress.